emm218/scritches/README.md

 The config file is stored in `$XDG_CONFIG_HOME/scritches` by default and can use any of the file formats supported by the [config](https://crates.io/crates/config) crate (YAML, TOML, etc.) as long as the part before the extension is `config`.

-Currently the only options are `mpd_hostname` and `mpd_port`.
-These can also be read from the `MPD_HOST` and `MPD_PORT` environment variables which will override the settings in the config file.
-Command line option have the highest priority, overriding both environment variables and config files.
+Current config values:
+- `mpd_addr` the TCP address to connect to MPD at (default `localhost:6600`)
+- `mpd_socket` the path to a unix socket to connect to MPD at (default none)
+- `mpd_password` the password to connect to MPD with (default none) any of these config values can also be set using environment variables or command line options.
+The priority from highest to lowest is
+1. command line options
+2. environment variables
+3. config file

 ## Notes